JiaoranWang/JiaoranWang/README.md

 - 👋 Hi, I’m @JiaoranWang
 - Niceeee meeting you!
-- Happy/carefree Gal and (Hopefully) Incoming Ph.D. in Mechanics
+- Happy to open the private repo. under request
-- Reach me at jiaoranw@usc.edu
+- Reach me at AmandaWang0125@163.com

 <!---
 JiaoranWang/JiaoranWang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.